Class Absences Policy

 Illness: Faculty will be notified by the wellness center if a student is admitted to a hospital facility.
 When a student returns home without prior consultation with the director of the Perrella Wellness Center, documentation from the attending physician must be received prior to notification of faculty.
 Absences for illness that does not require admittance to a medical facility are to be reported by the student directly to the instructor who may or may not count them as excused.

-General Leave: Faculty advisors will be notified by the Office of the Registrar if a student is granted a general leave.
+General Leave: Faculty will be notified by the Office of the Registrar if a student is granted a general leave of absence.

 Other than medical or general leaves, whether or not absences are excused is at the discretion of the faculty member.
 As noted above, there are some classes where attendance is so critical that it may not be possible to remain in the course even though the absences are legitimate and excused.